h15200/notes/docker-and-k8.md

 - Each container is instantiated from a container image.
 - If everyone in an app's ecosystem is using a container instantiated from the same image, they're all guaranteed to be using the same dependencies.
+- each container image has the bare essential binaries for the os like `Alpine`

 ### Layering